NexaLinux/docs.nexalinux.github.io/Developers/iso.md

 Heavy packaging of Nexa Linux can be difficult, which is why we made our own ISO packaging script.

+!!!contrast DO NOT USE!
+At this time, Nexa Linux is being rebased to Ubuntu, and the scripts most likely don't work!
+!!!

 !!!primary
 We use Penguins' eggs for packaging Nexa Linux.
 Huge thanks to the developer, [Piero Proietti](https://github.com/pieroproietti), for developing this awesome project.
 !!!